cfreeman/android-Dockerfile/README.md

 ## Description

 A Dockerfile for containerising Android applications, and uploading them onto your mobile devices.
+[Instructions on how to develop for Android within Docker can be found here.](http://reprage.com/post/configure-android-development-environment-with-docker/).

 ## License